Graph Convolutions Enrich the Self-Attention in Transformers!: Proof of Theorem

-Given that $\bar{\bm{A}}$ is a matrix normalized with softmax: i) all the elements of $\bar{\bm{A}}$ lie within [0, 1], and ii) the sum of all the elements in $\bar{\bm{A}}$ is equal to 1 (potentially less than 1 if an attention mask is used).
-Then we can calculate the upper bound of $L_\infty$ norm for $\bar{\bm{A}}$ as follows:
+Note that $\bar{\bm{A}}\in \mathbb{R}^{n \times n}$ is a right-stochastic matrix normalized with row-wise softmax: i) all the elements of $\bar{\bm{A}}$ lie within [0, 1], and ii) the row-sum in $\bar{\bm{A}}$ is equal to 1.
+Since the self-attention matrix is a right-stochastic matrix, the power of the self-attention is also a right-stochastic matrix.
+Therefore, Eq.~\eqref{eq:frobenius_norm_A} is also hold for $\bm{\bar{A}}^K$ as follows:

 Now, considering the error term $E_K$ as given by Theorem~\ref{thm:error}, and applying the triangle inequality for matrix norms: